Archives for above 15k category

 It was a struggle to walk home, and the hip started flaring up more and more.
 After sitting down to check a few emails, etc, I stood up and almost fell over, wincing with the pain of putting the slightest weight on my right hip.
 I had to take mega painkillers to be able to do a couple of things I needed to do.
 In all, I think the atrocious underfoot conditions are what caused both my hip problem and unusual tiredness – there was a lot of slipping and sliding, running at odd angles with weird impacts and over such a long distance/time this took its toll.
 The Indiana Jones excursion into the wilderness didn’t help either, as I was already struggling by then!

 Ah well, it is a lesson learned, that 10 milers over rough underfoot conditions are probably not a good idea, at least for me.
-Maybe 5 miles next time, and when the hip is better I will try a long run on the road. :cool:
+Maybe 5 miles next time, and when the hip is better I will try a long run on the road. 😎

-Posted on Sep 14, 2008 under Long Runs, Milestones, above 15k | No Comment
+Posted on Sep 14, 2008 under above 15k, Long Runs, Milestones |

 First really long run in a couple of weeks, and at 17k or about 10.5 miles, the longest I have done to date!